rotators/Fo1in2/Tools/ModdersPack/scripting/compiler/sslc_readme.md

 - added ability to declare local variables anywhere in the procedure body

 **sfall 4.2.3:**
-- fixed compiler giving "assignment operator expected" error when a variable-like macro is not being defined properly
+- fixed compiler giving "assignment operator expected" error when a variable-like macro is not defined properly
 - added new logical operators `AndAlso`, `OrElse` for short-circuit evaluation of logical expressions
 - added an alternative (C/Java-style) assignment operator `=`
 - added support for new `div` operator (unsigned integer division)